-I am not a statistician but I use statistics, ask teach some statistics and write about applications of statistics in biological problems.
+I am not a statistician but I use statistics, teach some statistics and write about applications of statistics in biological problems.

-Last week I was in this biostatistics conference, visit this talking with a Ph.D. student who was surprised about this situation because I didn’t have any statistical training.
+Last week I was in this biostatistics conference, talking with a Ph.D. student who was surprised about this situation because I didn’t have any statistical training.
 I corrected “any formal training”.
 On the first day one of the invited speakers was musing about the growing number of “amateurs” using statistics—many times wrongly—and about what biostatisticians could offer as professional value-adding.
-Yes, side effects he was talking about people like me spoiling the party.
+Yes, he was talking about people like me spoiling the party.

 Twenty years ago it was more difficult to say “cool, I have some data and I will run some statistical analyses” because (and you can easily see where I am going here) access to statistical software was difficult.
 You were among the lucky ones if you were based at a university or a large company, because you had access to SAS, SPSS, MINITAB, etc. However, you were out of luck outside of these environments, because there was no way to easily afford a personal licence, not for a hobby at least.
 This greatly limited the pool of people that could afford to muck around with stats.